 We believe our platform also positions us to develop vaccines rapidly to address epidemic and pandemic threats, as demonstrated by the ongoing clinical trials of AZD1222 for the prevention of COVID-19, which entered the clinic within three months from initial antigen design.
-As of January 29, 2021, AstraZeneca has announced that AZD1222 has been granted emergency use authorization in the United Kingdom, India, Brazil and South Africa, among other countries.
+In November 2020, AstraZeneca announced that AZD1222 met its primary efficacy endpoint in Phase 3 clinical trials in the United Kingdom and Brazil.
 We are developing VTP-500 as a vaccine product candidate to prevent infection and subsequent disease caused by the MERS coronavirus.
 Although human-to-human transmission appears to be rare, MERS coronavirus has the potential to cause epidemics, infecting hundreds of thousands of people and causing significant morbidity and mortality in 34% of infected individuals.
 Clinical efficacy trials to prevent MERS are challenging to execute due to the sporadic nature of infection, however studies have demonstrated positive Phase 1 safety and immunogenicity data.
 A second Phase 1 clinical trial is ongoing in Saudi Arabia with topline data expected in .
-We are also developing next-generation technologies, including a proprietary simian adenovirus vector which is used in VTP-950, our next-generation COVID-19 vaccine candidate.
+We are also developing next-generation technologies, including a proprietary simian adenovirus vector which is used in VTP-950, our nextgeneration COVID-19 vaccine candidate.
 We commenced initial process development work on VTP-950, but do not expect to continue to advance the development of VTP-950 unless we obtain additional sources of external funding for the program.